 If you do not have enough money set aside for these expenses, build a savings plan into your monthly budget now so you have the funds available when you need them.

 Now is the time to review and adjust all of your investments.
+This includes your contributions to your retirement funds, any stock investments, bonds, trust funds or savings certificates at Day Air.
 Make sure you are maximizing your contributions when possible and that your other investments are performing according to plan, making adjustments as necessary.

 Now that you’ve given yourself a thorough financial checkup, you can kick back and enjoy the sweetness and the sunshine of the season, guilt-free.
 Happy summer!